scotato/goldilocks.design/src/content/posts/whats-up/index.md

 ## Thoughts on the Web
 Hey, what's up?
 My name is Scott, online I'm [@scotato](https://twitter.com/scotato).
 I design and engineer modern web applications.
 This is a place where I can show you what I'm up to.

-The initial focus of this posts will be to share the design & development process of [goldilocks.design](https://goldilocks.design), and the technology used to make it happen.
-I assume you're some kind of web expert so I won't get too detailed with the tech.
+The initial focus of this posts will be to share the design & development process of [goldilocks.design](https://goldilocks.design), and the tools used to make it happen.
+I assume you're some kind of web expert so I won't get too detailed with the tools.

-## Technology
+## Tools
 When it comes to building on the web, I'm primarily concerned with interfaces and experiences.
 The applications I build are constructed with [JavaScript, API's and Markup](https://jamstack.org/).
 This website is designed in [Figma](http://figma.com/), written in [React](http://reactjs.org/), built with [Gatsby](https://www.gatsbyjs.org/), hosted on [Github](https://github.com/scotato/goldilocks.design), and deployed by [Netlify](https://www.netlify.com/).

 ## Feedback & Updates